MarcTM/Project---PHP_Jquery/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc